gnolang/blog/posts/2024-07-29_gc24-challenge-series/README.md

 authors: [deelawn]
 ---

-# Gophercon US: gno.land's Challenge Series Contributions
+# GopherCon US: gno.land's Challenge Series Contributions

 gno.land is pleased to have been granted the opportunity to provide a series of challenges for the Challenge Series at the 2024 Gophercon in Chicago.
 We enjoyed writing them and hope the participants had a good time and found it interesting to learn about gno.land and blockchains in general.